creviceapp/creviceapp.github.io/README_.md

 bool | BringWindowToTop() | A shortcut to win32 API `BringWindowToTop(WindowHandle)`.
 WindowInfo | FindWindowEx(IntPtr hwndChildAfter, string lpszClass, string lpszWindow) | A shortcut to win32 API `FindWindowEx(WindowHandle, hwndChildAfter, lpszClass, lpszWindow)`.
 WindowInfo | FindWindowEx(string lpszClass, string lpszWindow) | A shortcut to win32 API `FindWindowEx(WindowHandle, IntPtr.Zero, lpszClass, lpszWindow)`.
-IReadOnlyList\<WindowInfo\> | GetChildWindows() | A shortcut to win32 API `EnumChildWindows(WindowHandle, EnumWindowProc, IntPtr.Zero)`.
+IReadOnlyList&lt;WindowInfo&gt; | GetChildWindows() | A shortcut to win32 API `EnumChildWindows(WindowHandle, EnumWindowProc, IntPtr.Zero)`.
-IReadOnlyList\<WindowInfo\> |  GetPointedDescendantWindows(Point point, Window.WindowFromPointFlags flags) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, flags)`.
+IReadOnlyList&lt;WindowInfo&gt; |  GetPointedDescendantWindows(Point point, Window.WindowFromPointFlags flags) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, flags)`.
 This function recursively calls `ChildWindowFromPointEx` until reach to the last descendant window.
-IReadOnlyList\<WindowInfo\> | GetPointedDescendantWindows(Point point) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, Window.WindowFromPointFlags.CWP_ALL)`.
+IReadOnlyList&lt;WindowInfo&gt; | GetPointedDescendantWindows(Point point) | A shortcut to win32 API `ChildWindowFromPointEx(hWnd, point, Window.WindowFromPointFlags.CWP_ALL)`.
 This function recursively calls `ChildWindowFromPointEx` until reach to the last descendant window. void | Activate() | Brings window into the foreground and activates the window.

 And, you can use a static utility class `Window` for accessing and manipulating a window.
 See [Extension API - Window](#window ) for more details.